LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 This rule is the flip side of rule 5.
 Just like rule 5, this rule is critical to defensive coding, and can be implemented in any language.
-While rule 5 is for checking if programmers are making errors, validation checks if the state of the program is usable.
+While rule 5 is for checking if programmers are making errors, validation checks if the data given has errors.
 There is an expectation that invalid data can be given, or it makes sense to check for invalid data and return an error.
 Essentially this rule helps to create robust programs that can handle most situations.